nais/doc/docs/security/auth/azure-ad/access-policy.md

           - id: "<object ID of group in Azure AD>"
 ```

+!!! warning

+    **Ensure that the object ID for the group is valid, and that the group actually exists in Azure AD.**

+    Non-existing groups will be skipped.

 Azure AD will now only allow sign-ins and token exchanges with the on-behalf-of flow if a given user is a _direct_ member of at least _one of_ the groups declared.

 This also controls the [`groups` claim](configuration.md#groups) for a user token.